tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/Activities/07-Stu_House_of_Requests/README.md

 # House of Requests

-You've been challenged to a game of BlackJack, but you don't have any playing cards on-hand.
+You've been challenged to a game of blackjack, but you don't have any playing cards.
 Instead of spending money to buy a set, find a way to play the game programmatically.
-Use the `Deck of Cards API`, an API that simulates card games through API calls, to play against a classmate or an imaginary dealer.
+Use the `Deck of Cards API`, which simulates card games through API calls, to play against a classmate or an imaginary dealer.
 The player with the number of points closest to `21` is the winner!

-While you won't win any real prizes in this game, you will get the opportunity to crush opponents in Python BlackJack and gain the respect of your peers.
+While you won't win any real prizes in this game, you will get the opportunity to crush opponents in Python blackjack and gain the respect of your peers.

 ## API URLs